Steps to Take after a Dog Bite

 Medical Treatment for a Dog Bite

 Approximately 800,000 people seek medical care for dog bites every year.
 Medical treatment for dog bites varies depending on the severity of the injury.
 The most common injury from a dog bite is a puncture wound with some scarring.
 A medical professional will clean the wound and administer a tetanus shot and/or rabies shot depending upon when the victim last received a tetanus shot and the vaccination history of the dog.
 Most puncture wounds are not stitched because of an increased risk of infection.
 However, if the wound is very deep, the doctor may have to stitch the wound to stop bleeding.

 More severe dog bite injuries include torn muscles, broken bones, lost appendages, deformity, nerve damage, and even death.
 When these sad situations occur, the victim undergoes surgery, rehabilitation, and other medical procedures.
-The O’Hara Law Firm has represented dog bite victims placed in intensive care and who have undergone multiple surgeries as a result of dog attacks.
-The O’Hara Law Firm has helped dog bite victims find medical providers for treatment.
+At the O’Hara Law Firm, our team has represented dog bite victims placed in intensive care and who have undergone multiple surgeries as a result of dog attacks.
+We have helped dog bite victims find medical providers for treatment.

 Dog Bite Injuries

 Dog bite injuries include more than just medical bills for medical treatment.
 Dog bite victims often have claims for lost wages, physical pain and suffering, disfigurement, impairment, and emotional distress.
 After medical treatment has concluded, the victim often has a permanent scar that serves as a painful reminder of the experience.
 Often, the medical bills are only a small portion of the claimant’s damages.